Describe your role at Perigee Fund.

 Related to your role, what are you passionate about and/or what is the philosophy you bring to the organization?

 As a mom, I passionately believe that the love and rage of mothers can move mountains, especially with the support of the village.
-I am grateful that a more nuanced conversation has opened up about the challenges of motherhood, especially in the early years, and that these challenges are increasingly seen as the social, systemic, and equity issues that they are.

 Tell us a little bit about your professional background, starting with your most recent position.